In business, brand identity is everything.

 A style guide gives your graphic designer a point of reference.
 They’ll be able to create marketing collateral or digital ads that have a cohesive look and feel.

 Take a look at Strategy’s logo, which supports the brand’s identity.
-It includes black, yellow, and cyan colors and League Gothic font.
+It includes black and yellow colors and Antonio font.

 Taglines are simple, memorable statements that speak to key benefits of the business.
 They are typically a few words and help the customer remember you.